 Antique jewelry, like art, property, or automobiles can also serve as an investment.
 The items that you amass over the course of building your collection will come to define you.
 Whether you’ve been collecting jewelry for years, or are just starting to get your collection together, there is a lot to consider.
-From the type of jewelry you are after, to the different occasions it can be worn on, what your budget is, and who and where you are purchasing from, these are all major things to keep in mind.
+From the type of jewellery you are after, to the different occasions it can be worn on, what your budget is, and who and where you are purchasing from, these are all major things to keep in mind.

 Remember to be patient, pick pieces that make you feel great about yourself, and to buy from reputable dealers.
 Whatever stage you are at in jewelry collecting, this guide will help you narrow down some of the best shows nationwide to find the antique jewelry you are after.

 Now in its 17th year of operation, the Winter Antiques Show is one of the most highly regarded fairs in America.
 Held in New York City’s historic Park Avenue Armory, it features over 70 experts in a wide range of fields.
-From antique jewelry, fine art, furniture and more, this is the show to attend when searching for the must have items.
+From antique jewellery, fine art, furniture and more, this is the show to attend when searching for the must have items.
 This year’s fair also featured a mini exhibition from the Virginia Museum of Fine Art entitled “Collecting for the Commonwealth/Preserving for the Nation: Celebrating a Century of Art Patronage, 1919-2018.”

-Some of the most sought-after jewelry this year could be found at the A la Vieille Russe, Inc booth which specializes in American and European antique jewelry, Russian decorative and fine arts and more.
+Some of the most sought-after jewelry this year could be found at the A la Vieille Russe, Inc booth which specializes in American and European antique jewellery, Russian decorative and fine arts and more.
 The Winter Antiques Show took place from January 19-28, 2018.

 This is the largest indoor antique show in the US with over 600 vendors spanning the globe from 28 countries.
 Whether you are looking for key pieces to add to your collection, or to meet the movers and shakers of the antique world, this is one of the premiere events to attend.

 The show features a wide range of objects ranging from the Renaissance to the Art Deco periods.
-With a focus on vintage engagement rings, 19th and 20th century, Victorian and Edwardian jewelry, Jacob’s Diamond & Estate Jewelry will be offering up some of the best pieces at this year’s fair.
+With a focus on vintage engagement rings, 19th and 20th century, Victorian and Edwardian jewellery, Jacob’s Diamond & Estate Jewellery will be offering up some of the best pieces at this year’s fair.
 Over the course of the four-day show, over 18,000 people will attend.
 This year the fair will be open from February 9-12, 2018.

 Now in its 15th year, this show has become a standard within the antiques world.
 This year’s show will have over 170 vendors from around the world, as well as an exciting lecture series.
-There will be a wide range of objects to feast your eyes on, as well as pieces from some of the most elite jewelers.
+There will be a wide range of objects to feast your eyes on, as well as pieces from some of the most elite jewellers.

 One stand-out vendor this year is J.S.
 Fearnely.
-With a wide range of jewelry to choose from ranging from the 19th century, to modern there is a mix of beautiful, unique pieces to suit everyone’s taste.
+With a wide range of jewellery to choose from ranging from the 19th century, to modern there is a mix of beautiful, unique pieces to suit everyone’s taste.
 This year’s fair will be held from February 14-20, 2018.

 Las Vegas Antique Jewelry & Watch Show

-This is the largest show in the US to cater to just antique jewelry and watches!
+This is the largest show in the US to cater to just antique jewellery and watches!
 If you are looking for that unique item to complete your collection and haven’t been able to find it yet, then look no further.
 With close to 400 vendors who will be part of this event, there will be many jewelry options to choose from.
 Be on the lookout for pieces by Cartier, Tiffany’s, David Webb, Harry Winston, Patek Philippe, Van Cleef & Arpels and more.
 From the various stunning collections on view, you will be able to find unique pieces from the Renaissance through Modern era.